 The MIT Categories Seminar is an informal teaching seminar in category theory and its applications, with the occasional research talk.
-We presently meet online each Thursday, 12noon to 1pm Boston time (UTC-4).
-The talk is broadcast over YouTube here, with simultaneous discussion on the Category Theory Zulip channel.
-(To join the channel, click here.)
+We presently meet online each Thursday, 12noon to 1pm Boston time (UTC-5).
+The talk is broadcast over Zoom and YouTube, with simultaneous discussion on the Category Theory Zulip channel.
 Talks are recorded and remain available on our YouTube channel.
+Our Google Calendar is here.

 Please email Brendan Fong (bfo (at) mit.edu) or Paolo Perrone (pperrone (at) mit.edu) to join the mailing list.